 The stochastic event capturing process in wireless mobile sensor networks is similar to the contact probing process in OppNets.
-Since sensors with limited energy consume a lot of energy in the stochastic event capturing process, some recent studies have designed energy-efficient schemes for stochastic event capturing in wireless sensor networks [12], [13].
-The trade-off between energy efficiency and the quality of monitoring (QoM), in the wireless mobile sensor networks was investigated in [12].
-The authors propose a utility function: expected information captured per unit of energy consumption (IPE), to evaluate the overall event capturing performance of a mobile sensor, and systematically analyze the optimal event capturing scheduling under different scenarios.
-In [13], energy-aware optimization of the periodic schedule for static sensors to capture events was investigated, and four design points: (i) synchronous periodic coverage without coordinated sleep, (ii) synchronous periodic coverage with coordinated sleep, (iii) asynchronous periodic coverage with coordinated sleep, were all considered.
-In our study, we focus on investigating the contact probing process in OppNets, which is similar to the stochastic event capturing process, but is more complicated than the memoryless event arrival and departure process of the stochastic event capturing in wireless mobile sensor networks.
+Since sensors with limited energy consume a lot of energy in the stochastic event capturing process, some recent studies have designed energy-efficient schemes for stochastic event capturing in wireless sensor networks [13]-[16].
+The tradeoff between energy efficiency and quality of monitoring in the wireless mobile sensor networks was investigated in [13].
+He et al. proposed a utility function: expected information captured per unit of energy consumption (IPE) to evaluate the overall event capturing performance of a mobile sensor and systematically analyze the optimal event capturing scheduling under different scenarios.
+In [14], energy-aware optimization of the periodic schedule for static sensors to capture events was investigated.
+Moreover, four design points were considered: 1) synchronous periodic coverage without coordinated sleep; 2) synchronous periodic coverage with coordinated sleep; 3) asynchronous periodic coverage without coordinated sleep; and 4) asynchronous periodic coverage with coordinated sleep.
+In our study, we focus on investigating the contact probing process in OppNets, which is similar to the stochastic event capturing process but is more complicated than the memoryless event arrival and departure process of stochastic event capturing in wireless mobile sensor networks.

 Note that nodes consume a lot of energy in the contact probing process, and a high probing frequency means a large amount of energy consumption.
-Therefore, some studies have investigated the contact probing process to save energy in OppNets [8], [14], [15], [16].
-In [8], [14], the impact of contact probing on the probability of missing a contact and the trade-off between the missing probability and energy consumption in bluetooth devices were investigated.
-Furthermore, though characterizing real world contact patterns in real mobility trace, an adaptive contact probing mechanism, STAR, was proposed.
-Via real trace-driven simulations, authors show that their proposed mechanism, STAR, consumed three times less energy when compared to a constant contact probing interval scheme.
-In [15], two novel adaptive schemes for dynamically selecting the parameters of the contact probing process were introduced and evaluated.
-The proposed schemes enable nodes to adaptively switch between low-power, slow discovery modes and high-power, fast discovery modes, depending on the mobility context.
-In [16], the impact of contact probing on link duration and the trade-off between the energy consumption and throughput were investigated.
+Therefore, some studies have investigated the contact probing process to save energy in OppNets [9], [17]-[19].
+In [9] and [17], the impact of contact probing on the probability of missing a contact and the tradeoff between the missing probability and energy consumption in Bluetooth devices were investigated.
+Furthermore, though characterizing real-world contact patterns in real mobility trace, an adaptive contact probing mechanism, i.e., STAR, was proposed.
+Via realtrace-driven simulations, Wang et al. show that their proposed mechanism, i.e., STAR, consumed three times less energy when compared with a constant contact probing interval scheme.
+In [18], two novel adaptive schemes for dynamically selecting the parameters of the contact probing process were introduced and evaluated.
+The proposed schemes enable nodes to adaptively switch between low-power slow-discovery modes and highpower fast-discovery modes, depending on the mobility context.
+In [19], the impact of contact probing on link duration and the tradeoff between energy consumption and throughput were investigated.
 In addition, this paper also provides a framework for computing the optimal contact probing frequency under energy limitations.

-Different from all the existing studies above, our paper focuses on investigating the contact probing process in OppNets, based on the RWP model, and proposes a model to analyze the trade-off between energy efficiency and the contact opportunities under different scenarios.
+Different from all the aforementioned existing studies, our paper focuses on investigating the contact probing process in OppNets, which is based on the RWP model, and proposes a model to analyze the tradeoff between energy efficiency and the contact opportunities under different scenarios.